WalkerMao/walkermao.github.io/_posts/2020-05-25-Info-Quantities.md

 I(x) := -\log P(x).
 $$

 The entropy quantifies how "informative" or "surprising" the entire random variable is, averaged on all its possible outcomes.
-Given a random variable $X$ with possible outcomes $x$'s, and the image $\mathcal{X}$ is the set of these outcomes, the entropy $H(X)$ of $X$ is defined as follows:
+Given a random variable $X$ with possible outcomes $x$'s, and the sample space $\mathcal{X}$ is the set of these outcomes, the entropy $H(X)$ of $X$ is defined as follows:

 $$
 H(X) := E[I(X)] = E[-\log_b P(X)] = - \sum_{x \in \mathcal{X}} P(x) \log_b P(x).